c0dr/canteen-mcp/README.md

 ## Features

 - Get lunch menu for any specific date
-- SSE-based transport for real-time communication
+- httpStream-based transport for real-time communication
 - Environment-based configuration
 - Type-safe API with input validation